 Current state of the Pacific and Indian Ocean

-El Niño is often associated with below-average rainfall over southern and eastern inland areas of Australia and above-average daytime temperatures over southern Australia.
-Conversely, a negative IOD pattern typically brings wetter winter and spring conditions to inland and southern Australia.
+El Niño is often associated with below-average rainfall over large parts of southern and eastern inland areas of Australia and above-average daytime temperatures over southern Australia.
+Such impacts can often occur while an event is developing, as experienced in some locations over the past several months.

 (or click graphic)

 The ocean surface has warmed in the central tropical Pacific Ocean over the past two weeks while cooling in the far eastern tropical Pacific.
 Positive sea surface temperature (SST) anomalies are present along most of the equatorial Pacific (see SST anomaly map for the week ending 21 September).
 Warm anomalies also remain in areas of the southeastern Indian Ocean and across most of the northern Pacific Basin.
 Cool anomalies to the north and northwest of Australia have largely dissipated over the past fortnight.

 The SST anomaly map for August shows the equatorial Pacific cooled somewhat around 120°W in the eastern Pacific and warmed across the western Pacific when compared to the preceding month.
 August SSTs were near-average across much of the central tropical Pacific and warmer than average elsewhere across the tropics, extending into the northern Pacific basic with warm anomalies also present to Australia’s northwest and extending into the Indian Ocean.